-On June 27, 2022, we entered into a securities purchase agreement with an accredited investor, pursuant to which we agreed to issue and sell an aggregate of 8,500 shares of our Class A common stock, (he "June 2022 Pre-Funded Warrants") and warrants to purchase up to 108,000 shares of our Class A common stock (the "June 2022 Pre-Funded Warrants") and warrants to purchase up to 108,000 shares of our Class A common stock (the "June 2022 Varients").
-The shares of Class A common stock and June 2022 Warrants", in a registered direct offering (the "June 2022 Varients"), which are considered warrants to purchase one share of our Class A common stock and June 2022 Warrants were sold in Units (the "June 2022 Warrants") and warrants of Class A common stock and June 2022 Pre-Funded Warrant and a June 2022 Pre-Funded Warrant of Class A common stock was a common stock.
-The June 2022 Warrants are exercisable six months from the date of issuance at an exercise price equal to \$5.00 per share of Class A common stock at an exercise price of \$0.001.
-The June 2022 Pre-Funded Warrant is exercisable immediately with no expiration date for one share of Class A common stock at an exercise price of \$0.001.
-The June 2022 Pre-Funded Warrant stop is \$5.0 million and net proceeds to the Company of approximately \$5.0 million.
+On June 27, 2022, we entered into a securities purchase agreement with an accredited investor, pursuant to which we agreed to issue and sell an aggregate of 8,500 shares of our Class A common stock, (the "June 2022 Pre-Funded Warrants") and warrants to purchase up to 108,000 shares of our Class A common stock (the "June 2022 Standard Warrants") and, together with the June 2022 Pre-Funded Warrants", in a registered direct offering (the "June 2022 Offering").
+The shares of Class A common stock and June 2022 Warrants" in the June 2022 Pre-Funded Warrant and June 2022 Warrants were sold in Units (the "June 2021 Units"), with each unit consisting of one share of Class A common stock are June 2022 Pre-Funded Warrant and June 2022 Standard Warrants to purchase one share of our Class A common stock.
+The June 2022 Units were offered pursuant to the Shelf Registration Statement.
+The June 2022 Standard Warrants to purchase one share of class A common stock are cerecisable six months from the date of issuance at an exercise price equal to \$5.00 per share of Class A common stock are neversible six months from the date of issuance at an exercise price equal to \$5.00 per share of Class A common stock are neversible six months from the date of issuance at an exercise price of \$0.001.
+The June 2022 Offering generated gross proceeds of approximately \$5.4 million and net proceeds to the Company of approximately \$5.0 million.